WayScience/waysciencelab.com/team/index.md

 Our lab is comprised of compassionate scientists who foster a welcoming, inclusive, and healthy environment.
 We define success individually for each team member, and we challenge each other to develop and pursue individual passions.

-We are currently hiring several positions!
+We are currently hiring several positions.

 {% include section.html %}